opconWizard/opcon-docs/docs/utilities/Command-line-Utilities/SMA-Evaluate-Expression.md

 job.

-- If JobA ran for more 5 minutes or more, the job will succeed because the result is \"True\".
+- If JobA ran for more 5 minutes or more, the job will succeed because the result is "True".
-- If JobA ran for less than 5 minutes, the command will fail because the result is \"False\".
+- If JobA ran for less than 5 minutes, the command will fail because the result is "False".
 - When the SMAEvalExp job fails, Events can be configured to affect other jobs and send notifications based on the failure of this job.

-##### Trigger Events after Job Completion if a Job\'s Run Time Exceeds the Estimated Run Time by a User-defined Percentage
+##### Trigger Events after Job Completion if a Job's Run Time Exceeds the Estimated Run Time by a User-defined Percentage

-To trigger events after job completion if a job\'s run time exceeds the estimated run time by a percentage, use SMAEvalExp.exe to check the time difference between a job\'s actual run time and its estimated run time.
+To trigger events after job completion if a job's run time exceeds the estimated run time by a percentage, use SMAEvalExp.exe to check the time difference between a job's actual run time and its estimated run time.

 - Assume the job in question is named JobA.
 - If the requirement is to check for a deviation of more than 10%,